LeSSStudy/draft/rules/index.jp.2018.md

 <!---
 ### LeSS Huge Product
 - One (overall) Product Owner is responsible for product-wide prioritization and deciding which teams work in which Area.
-She works closely with Area Product Owners.
+He works closely with Area Product Owners.
 - Area Product Owners act as Product Owners towards their teams.
 - There is one Product Backlog; every item in it belongs to exactly one Requirement Area.
 - There is one Area Product Backlog per Requirement Area.
 This backlog is conceptually a more granular view onto the one Product Backlog.